-Here are some further suggestions what you can do when you realize that your doggo feels sick:
+Here are some further suggestions what you can do when your dog gets car sick:

 - Don’t make a big deal out of it: The most important thing is to not make a big deal out of it.
-As always, your dog will imitate your behaviour.
-If you stay calm and don’t react to his whining or vomiting, he will soon realize that this won’t stop the car.
-The only thing that will stop the car, is when he calms down.
+As always, your dog will imitate your behavior.
+If you stay calm and don’t get annoyed with his whining or vomiting, he’ll soon realize that this won’t stop the car.
+The only thing that will stop the car, is when he calms down!
 So as soon as you realize that your dog is sick, wait until he has calmed down (a bit), then stop and take a break.
 If he had to vomit, clean it when he doesn’t see it.
 This way he learns that all the crying and even vomiting won’t stop the uncomfortable feeling.
 Only being calm will give him what he wants – a break.
 The calmer he is, the more likely he’s not gonna feel sick anymore.

-If your pooch was conditioned to associate car riding with feeling sick, you should flip this condition around.
+If your pooch was conditioned to associate car riding with feeling sick, you should flip this perception around.
 Make the bad conditioning a good conditioning.